KurtBoehm/svg-path-editor/ReadMe.md

 ## 🧪 Testing

-The project includes `pytest`-based tests that cover most operations.
+The project includes `pytest`-based tests that cover the main operations and some of their edge cases.

 The development dependencies can be installed via the `dev` optional group: